tavo-robotas/catkin-bloom/README.md

 ```

-Not done yet, but packages A, B, C can be built concurrently, speeding up the process.
+Packages A, B, C can be built concurrently, speeding up the process.
 Same with D, E, and F, G respectively.